mosaico-matrix/mosaico-docs/docs/index.md

 The Mosaico Ecosystem consists of:

-- **Raspberry Pi Software**: Written in C++ and Python, this software drives the LED matrix and manages the execution of widgets.
+- [Raspberry Pi Software](https://github.com/mosaico-matrix/mosaico-software): Written in C++ and Python, this software drives the LED matrix and manages the execution of widgets.
-- **Mobile App**: Developed with Flutter, connects to the Raspberry Pi via BLE and COAP, allowing users to manage widgets, browse the App Store, create slideshows, and configure network settings.
+- [Mobile App](https://github.com/mosaico-matrix/mosaico-client): Developed with Flutter, connects to the Raspberry Pi via BLE and COAP, allowing users to manage widgets, browse the App Store, create slideshows, and configure network settings.
-- **App Store**: Developed with Laravel, a web platform where developers can submit their widgets for others to use.
+- [App Store](https://github.com/mosaico-matrix/mosaico-web): Developed with Laravel, a web platform where developers can submit their widgets for others to use.
-- **IDE**: A (dummy) desktop application that allows developers to create and test widgets locally.
+- [IDE](https://github.com/mosaico-matrix/mosaico-ide): A (dummy) desktop application that allows developers to create and test widgets locally.
 It is meant to be a lightweight tool to help developers get started with widget development.
-- **Simulator**: An X11 window that simulates the LED matrix for development purposes.
+- **Simulator**: (part of the software) An X11 window that simulates the LED matrix for development purposes.
 A web-based simulator is in the works and will allow developers to test their widgets without a physical matrix in the easiest way possible.
+- [Shared library](https://github.com/mosaico-matrix/mosaico-flutter-core): A Dart package that contains common code shared between the mobile app and the IDE.

+All these project are available on the organization [GitHub page](https://github.com/orgs/mosaico-matrix/repositories).

 [//]: # (## Support)